eikehmueller/ma32070/lectures/Notes.md

 b = np.array([-7.2, 0.6, 1.3], dtype=float)
 A = np.array([[4.3, -1.2, 2.8],[0.7, 7.3, 1.1], [-0.4, 0.2, 9.7]], dtype=float)
 ```
 Usually we can leave out the keyword argument `dtype=float`.
 However, since Python will infer the data type automatically, it is required in cases like `z = np.array([1,2,4])` which by default will create an integer-valued array.
-Recall also that there is a subtle difference between [np.array()](https://numpy.org/doc/stable/reference/generated/numpy.array.html) and [np.asarray()](https://numpy.org/doc/stable/reference/generated/numpy.asarray.html): the latter will try to only create a reference to the data.
+Recall also that there is a subtle difference between [`np.array()`](https://numpy.org/doc/stable/reference/generated/numpy.array.html) and [`np.asarray()`](https://numpy.org/doc/stable/reference/generated/numpy.asarray.html): the latter will try to only create a reference to the data.

 ### Special matrices
-It is also possible to create special matrices such as the identity or matrix containing only zeros:
+It is also possible to create special matrices such as the identity or a matrix containing only zeros:

 ```Python
 identity_3x3 = np.eye(3)         # Creates a 3x3 identity matrix
 zero_4x3 = np.zeros(shape=(4,3)) # Creates a 4x3 matric containing only zeros
 ```

-We might also want to create matrices with random values.
-For example, a $4\times 2$ matrix with entries that are normally distributed can be created like this:
+To test your code, we might also want to create matrices with random values.
+For example, a $4\times 2$ matrix with entries that are normally distributed with mean zero and variance one can be created like this:

 ```Python
 rng = np.random.default_rng(seed=24618567)